cucumber/cucumber-ruby/README.txt

 == FEATURES/PROBLEMS:

-* Run stories with: ruby -Ilib bin\cucumber --require stories/steps/stories_steps.rb stories/run_stories.story
+* Run examples with:
+** ruby -Ilib bin\cucumber examples/web --require examples/web/steps

 * TODO: OK Get rid of the compile method.
 Compile the parser in Rake.
 * TODO: Make grammar support \r\n, \r and \n (Add some fixture stories for that)